Surgery for Breast Cancer

 Mastectomy

 Mastectomy involves removing the entire breast, nipple, and areola, the ring of pigmented skin surrounding the nipple.
-This procedure may be recommended for women who have extensive ductal carcinoma in situ and those who have a large invasive cancer or multiple tumors.
+This procedure may be recommended for women who have extensive DCIS and those who have a large invasive cancer or multiple tumors.

-Doctors can also perform a mastectomy when breast-conserving surgery may produce results that a woman finds cosmetically unacceptable.
-It is also recommended if a woman has a breast cancer recurrence after being treated with radiation therapy.
-Women who have already received this treatment cannot receive additional radiation, which is typically administered after breast-conserving surgery, or lumpectomy.
+Surgeons may recommend a mastectomy when breast-conserving surgery might produce results that a woman finds cosmetically unacceptable.
+It may also be recommended if a woman has a breast cancer recurrence after being treated with breast-conserving surgery and radiation therapy.

 Dr. Richard Shapiro Performs Lumpectomy